Lucifer Box Office Collections (Day 2): A Fabulous Second Day For The Movie!

 On its second day, Lucifer went on to register 26 house full shows and more importantly, the had above 99% occupancy rate in the second consecutive day.
 Within the first 2 days of its run in the Kochi multiplexes, the Mohanlal starrer has fetched approximately Rs 28.41 lakh.

-Statistics Courtesy: Forum Keralam
+(Statistics Courtesy: Forum Keralam)

+ALSO READ: Lucifer Box Office Collections (Day 1): Mohanlal-Prithviraj Movie Registers A Gargantuan Opening!